rohansanjay/reading/Self_Development/Atomic_Habits.md

     2. How can I make it attractive/unattractive?
     3. How can I make it easy/difficult?
     4. How can I make it satisfying/unsatisfying?
+- *habits are a cycle—use the cycle to your advantage*

 ### Chapter 4: The Man Who Didn't Look Right
+- you don't need to be aware of a cue for a habit to begin
+  - your actions become automatic as habits form
+  - the first step to changing bad habits is to be on the lookout for them
+- *make sure you are aware of your habits*

 ### Chapter 5: The Best Way to Start a New Habit
+- implementation intention: a plan you make beforehand about **when** and **where** to act
+  - how you plan to implement a habit
+  - format: when situation X rises, I will perform response Y
+  - people who make a specific plan for when & where they will perform a new habit are more likely to follow through
+    - I will [BEHAVIOR] at [TIME] in [LOCATION]
+- the Diderot Effect: obtaining a new possession often creates a spiral of consumption that leads to additional purchases
+  - ex: you buy a dress and then matching shoes, earrings... a chain reaction of purchases
+  - habit stacking: identify a habit you already do every day and then stack your new behavior on top
+  - after I \[CURRENT HABIT], I will \[NEW HABIT]
+    - ex: after I pour my cup of coffee, I will meditate
+    - you can create larger stacks by chaining smaller habits
+- *have a plan*

 ### Chapter 6: Motivation is Overrated; Environment Often Matters More
+- you don't have to be a victim of your environment, you can be an architect of it
+  - make the cue a big part of your environment
+  - make the **best** choice the most **obvious** one -> easy when cues for good habits are in front of you
+- a stable environment where everything has a place and purpose is an environment where habits can easily form
+  - it is easier to build new habits in a new environment because you are not fighting old cues
+- *if you see it, you'll do it -> make yourself see it*

 ### Chapter 7: The Secret to Self-Control